gilischmidt/demo-react-card-mover/README.md

 1. Run `npm run install` to install both React and Node.js dependencies.
 1. Run `npm run build` to compile the React app
 2. Run `npm run start`
+3. Done!

+* The default address to acess the app is `localhost:5000`